-In the Estimates of Provincial Revenue and Expenditure, payments are not only classified according to the economic classification, but also in terms of its functional type.
+In the EPRE, payments are not only classified according to the economic classification, but also in terms of functional type.
 The functional classification is sometimes called a "government purpose classification" or "payments by policy area", and is designed to reflect the distribution of spending among the various services provided.
 As such, it is a useful tool for tracing the implementation and direction of government policies.
 Further details on this classification are provided in the Guide for Implementing the New Economic Reporting Format, September 2009.
 This classification is done at the lowest possible functional level (activity level) and incorporated into the objective structure of the financial systems.